Consistency of Bayesian nonparametric inference for discretely observed jump diffusions: Consistency for discrete observations

-for any $k \geq 1$, which completes the proof. \end{proof} The topology under consideration is defined as in \citep{vanderMeulen13, Gugushvili14} by specifying a subbase determined by the semigroups $P_t^{ b, \nu }$.
+The topology under consideration is defined as in \citep{vanderMeulen13, Gugushvili14} by specifying a subbase determined by the semigroups $P_t^{ b, \nu }$.
 For details about the notion of a subbase, and other topological concepts, see e.g.~\citep{Dudley02}.
+Let $\M_f( \Omega )$ denote the set of finite measures supported on a set $\Omega$, and let $C_b( \Omega )$ denote the Banach space of continuous, bounded functions on $\Omega$.
 11pt \begin{defn} Fix a sampling interval $\delta > 0$ and a finite measure $\rho \in \M_f( \Omega )$ with positive mass in all non-empty, open sets.
 For any $( b, \nu ) \in \Theta$, $\varepsilon > 0$ and $f \in C_b( \Omega)$ define the set